Ivar Stenberg: Playing career

+Stenberg was named alternate captain of Frölunda's under-18 team for the 2023–24 season, he recorded five goals and 27 assists for a total of 32 points in 18 games of the J18 Region, and 18 goals and 12 assists for a total of 30 points in 13 games of the J18 Nationell.
+In the under-18 Swedish championships Stenberg recorded five goals and eight assists for a total of 13 points in five games.
+During the season he made his debut with the under-20 team, recording three goals and five assists in nine games of the J20 Nationell, and two assists in six games of the under-20 Swedish championships.

+The following year Stenberg played three games in the J18 Region, recording one goal and seven assists, and only one game in J18 Nationell where he recorded one goal and five assists.
+During the autumn he spent the majority of the time in the J20 Nationell where he recorded 13 goals and 15 assists in 11 games, before making his professional debut for Frölunda HC in the Swedish Hockey League (SHL) at 17 years old on 12 October 2024, in a game against Linköping HC.

+During the 2025–26 season, he recorded 11 goals and 22 assists in 43 games.
+His 33 points ranks fifth in SHL history among players 18 years old or younger.
+On 26 June 2026, he was drafted second overall by the San Jose Sharks in the 2026 NHL entry draft.
+He signed a three-year, entry-level contract with the Sharks on 2 July.

 International play

 On 24 October 2023, Stenberg was named to Sweden's roster for the 2023 World U-17 Hockey Challenge.
 During the tournament he led the team in scoring with seven goals and three assists in seven games and won a bronze medal.
 His seven goals tied for the tournament lead.
-During a preliminary round game against Canada Red, he scored four goals and one assist.
+During a preliminary round game against Canada Red, he recorded four goals and one assist.

 On 30 July 2024, Stenberg was named to Sweden's roster for the 2024 Hlinka Gretzky Cup.
 During a preliminary round game against Switzerland he scored four goals and three assists.
 He finished the tournament with four goals and six assists in five games and won a bronze medal.

 Stenberg represented Sweden at the 2024 World Junior A Challenge where he led the tournament in scoring with seven goals and four assists in five games and won a silver medal.

+In December 2025, he was selected to represent Sweden at the 2026 World Junior Championships.
+He led the team in scoring with four goals and six assists in seven games and won a gold medal.
+During the gold medal game against Czechia he scored one goal and two assists to help Sweden win their first gold medal at the World Junior Championship since 2012.